ArturSkrzeta/PO-Generator/README.md

-<p>Purpose: script converts raw order data and prints into PDF file</p>
+<p>Purpose: script converts raw order data and prints it into PDF file</p>
 <p>In procurement pdf file is the final file being sent over to a supplier</p>
 <p>Data input: JSON file</p>
 <p>Home Page:</p>